 At that time the connected leadership type content was focused on CEOs with a media profile.
-The research showed a correlation between a highly visible CEO, better stock market performance and greater resilience when the brand was facing challenging times.
+The research showed a positive correlation between a highly visible CEO, better stock market performance and greater resilience when the brand was facing challenging times.
 This was back when Larry Ellison, Steve Jobs and Bill Gates courted the business and ‘business of technology’ media.
 Like any model it can be only taken so far, as Bernie Ebbers at WorldCom, Jeff Skilling at Enron and Steve Case at AOL showed that a high profile won’t stop a terminal decline.

 A more modern example of connected leadership would be the cult like following that Donald Trump managed to build up over the past five years in politics.
 A future Democratic president would like appear less on social and in the media, being more focused on the task at hand rather than demonstrating connected leadership.

 WGSN – Future Drivers 2023 – WGSN – After the dust settles on the tumult of 2020, companies and consumers will shift to new ways of designing, making, selling and consuming in 2023.
 In an age of uncertainty, executives can bank on the importance of the four C’s – connection, conservation, communication and community.
 This report identifies seven global drivers that will reshape the macroeconomic and business landscape in 2023, and provides key strategies that businesses can action today for future success.

 - Radical Reform: this will be front and centre for 2023.
 Be prepared to be held accountable for diversity, sustainability and CSR practices

 - Safety & Security: this will drive innovation in defensive materials, an increase in home and neighbourhood security networks, and make touchless payments and products mainstream